cysic-labs/ZPrize-23-Prize1/Prize 1A/README.md

 - Only a single GPU/FPGA may be used; the problem may not be parallelized across multiple hardware instances.
 - Submissions may be written in any language.
 The provided test harness, however, will be in Rust.
 So competitors submitting solutions using other languages will be required to create their own Rust bindings.

-The test harness repo: https://github.com/cysic-labs/ZPrize-23-Prize1, consists of the following code from ZPrize'22 MSM winners:
+The test harness repo: https://github.com/cysic-labs/ZPrize-23-Prize1, consists of test sample code.
-- A starting GPU library for MSM by Yrrid.
-- A starting FPGA library for MSM by Hardcaml.

 ### Timeline
 - October 15 - Competition begins.
 - December 1 - Mid-competition IPR.
-- February 1 - Deadline for submission.
+- March 15 - Deadline for submission.
-- End of February - Winners announced.
+- End of March - Winners announced.
-- ETH Denver - Awarding ceremony.

 ## Judging
 Submissions will be checked for correctness and ranked by performance.
 In addition, documentation (in English) must be provided along with the implementation.
 The documentation can be written in-line or as a separate document.
 It should be thorough and explanatory enough to provide an understanding of the techniques used in the submitted implementation without requiring an associated verbal explanation.